Darker97/Reddit-SQL-Databases/src/Task 3 - Query/querysIdeen.md

 #querys
 1. How many comments have a specific user posted? <!--Wie sieht man welcher user den Kommentar geschrieben hat?-->

-2. How many comments does a specific subreddit get per day?
+2. How many comments does a specific subreddit get per day? <!--pro Tag??!-->

 **select count**(link-id) as amount **from** comments **where** link-id = '';